Living In London: Is It Worth The Cost?

 The UK is one of the top countries that offer opportunities and high incomes to professional expats.
 These opportunities are mostly concentrated in London.

 The job market in London is massive and offers plenty of opportunities in virtually every industry.
-This is one of the biggest draws of London – many of the worlds largest businesses have offices here as well as many other exciting new companies and startups.
+This is one of the biggest draws of London – many of the world’s largest businesses have offices here, as well as many other exciting new companies and startups.

 Plus, the job market is very competitive, and the salaries in many industries reflect this.
 So if a career and a good income are your priorities, living in London is a good idea.

-The Lyceum Theatre, home of the hugely popular and successful Lion King musical in London's West End district.
+The Lyceum Theatre in London's West End district.

 5. History and culture